Jockey: Australia

+In January 2015 at Mount Gambier, South Australia, all eight races on the card were won by women jockeys: Emily Finnegan (3 wins), Clare Lindop (2), Holly McKechnie (2) and Chelsea Jokic (1).

 Michelle Payne became the first female jockey to win the Melbourne Cup on 3 November 2015.

 Great Britain and Ireland

 Women were initially banned from racing under Jockey Club rules in Britain, though records indicate that women rode, disguised as men, as early as 1804.
 In the Victorian era, Elizabeth Williams Berry of Australia, noted above, came to England and rode disguised as a man, continuing to use the name Jack Williams.
-To help her disguise, she smoked cigars and wore a bowler derby.
+To help her disguise, she smoked cigars and wore a bowler hat.
 In the 20th century, after many years of debate, a series of a dozen races was approved for female jockeys in 1972.
 Meriel Patricia Tufnell overcame childhood disability to ride the novice Scorched Earth to victory in the first race, the Goya Stakes at Kempton Park on 6 May 1972.
+In 1976 Valerie Greaves became the first amateur woman to "beat professionals under Rules" at Hexham Racecourse.
+In September, 1978, Karen Wiltshire, age 22, won a Salisbury handicap on The Goldstone, making her the first woman professional jockey to ride a winner in a British flat race.
+In 2024, Wiltshire published an account of the prejudice she had to deal with as a woman jockey in the 1970s.
+In 1996, Alex Greaves, the daughter of Valerie Greaves, became the first woman to ride in the Epsom Dash in Epsom Derby's 216-year history.